haidershah/seattle-airbnb/README.md

 3. What are the 3 most expensive and least expensive neighborhoods in Seattle for renting?

 ## File Descriptions
 There's 1 Jupyter Notebook in this project which has all the code and analysis.
-However in order to run the analysis you'll need to download the data first from: https://www.kaggle.com/airbnb/seattle.
-Make sure to save all the files in a folder called 'seattle', which should be a sibling to the the Notebook.

 ## Results
 I've answered these questions in the provided Jupyter Notebook and in a Blog Post at: https://medium.com/@rameez.shah/do-airbnb-reviews-have-a-price-tag-b1d08118086d